Top 10 Tips For Running Accessible Online Events

 View our extensive listing of books and materials relating to the arts and disability sector.
-If you see something you like, please get in touch with your request and we can arrange a time for you to come in and read the resource at our offices at the Rocks.
+If you see something you like, contact us with your request and we will arrange a time for you to come in and access the resource at our offices at The Rocks.

 Art for Everyone: Approaches to Inclusive Practice in Arts and Mental Health

 This a workbook developed by Arts Access Victoria.
 It’s full of tips to support people and organisations who wish to develop inclusive art programs in a meaningful and respectful way.
 Download it from the Arts Access Website.